 Instructions

-- Cut beef into small 1/2" thick chunks, add steak seasoning, place it in a plastic cealed bag & leave it in the fridge for 4 hours or overnight.
+- Marinate beef – Cut beef into small 1/2" thick chunks, add steak seasoning, place it in a plastic sealed bag & leave it in the fridge for 4 hours or overnight.

-- In the mean time shred the second head of cabbage (discard the core) and place it in a large bowl.
-Drain 1 cup of sauerkraut and add it to a bowl as well.
+- Shred Second Cabbage -While the first cabbage soaks, finely shred the second head of cabbage (discard the core) and place it in the mixing bowl.
+Drain 1 cup of sauerkraut and add it to the bowl as well.

 Natasha, Thank You so much for this recipe!
 It is the BEST braised cabbage recipe I’ve ever tried…hands down!
 I’ve made it about 5 times already…in the past 3 weeks…and I keep getting more requests for it!
 Thank You!